ggreen86/XLSX-Workbook-Class/README.md

 ## Release 39

+Release to add new methods for Conditional Formatting, new methods for Table Formatting, and fixed the SetColumnBestFit() method to auto set the column width based on the cell contents.

-Release to add three new methods for Conditional Formatting.
-This is currently in beta for feedback on implementation.
-See the Release Notes and the Documentation on the three new methods.
+This release is currently in beta for feedback on implementation.
+See the Release Notes and the Documentation on the new methods.

 ## Written By